SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/CollectionTypes.md

 } else {
     print("That airport isn't in the airports dictionary.")
 }
-// Prints "The name of the airport is Dublin Airport."
+// 打印 "The name of the airport is Dublin Airport."
 ```

 <!--